Putin, Obama agree Iran deal in world's interests, Kremlin says

 The nuclear deal signed earlier this week in Vienna would help foster nuclear non-proliferation and ease tensions in the Middle East, the Kremlin said in a statement.

-Russia and the United States expressed a joint willingness to work together to ensure the Vienna agreements on Iran's disputed nuclear programme would be upheld, the statement added.
-(Reporting by Alexander Winning; editing by Andrew Roche)
+Russia and the United States expressed a joint willingness to work together to ensure the Vienna agreements on Iran's disputed nuclear program would be upheld, the statement added.